 A second weekly meeting takes place in Church 14-26 and is dedicated to Bible study.
 Thus Church 14-26 involves two meetings per week, the same number as in the conventional “church service plus homegroup” model.

 Scripture is food for the believer, providing deeper nourishment than words can describe.
 New believers cannot just be handed a Bible and told to get on with studying it.
 3000 years ago the scriptures meant the history of the people and the law of their land, things that everybody knew as part of their lives.
 2000 years ago the first Christians were Jews, brought up to know the Hebrew scriptures.
 Jesus had clearly learnt them by heart.
 The apostle Paul taught the gospel interactively every day for two years in an assembly room in Ephesus which he hired or borrowed (the hall of Tyrannus, in Acts 19).
 This is likely to have been a school to select further apostles (some are named in Acts 20:4), since it went on longer than Paul remained in most places.
 Those present would have received an intensive course in the scriptures of the day and explanations of how Jesus fulfilled them, plus the teachings of Jesus that became the gospels and many of the themes in Paul’s letters.
-Gentile Christians are grafted spiritually into Israel’s holy tradition (Romans 11:13-18), so a crash course in the Old Testament is necessary to explain this tradition to gentile converts.
-Paul is deeply concerned that converts should have knowledge (Colossians 1&2) in order to keep clear of error, and he wrote that all scripture is useful for teaching, rebuking, correcting and training in righteousness (2 Timothy 3:16); ‘scripture’ meant the Old Testament at the time he wrote.
-Believers should be at least as interested in the history of Israel and its kings as in the history of their own country.
-Jesus was not born until the Hebrew scriptures had been translated into Greek (the Septuagint translation), ready for study outside Israel.
+Gentile Christians are grafted spiritually into Israel’s sacred tradition (Romans 11:13-18), so a crash course in the Old Testament is needed to explain this tradition to gentile converts.
+Paul is deeply concerned that converts should have knowledge (Colossians 1&2) so as to keep clear of error, and he wrote that all scripture is useful for teaching, rebuking, correcting and training in righteousness (2 Timothy 3:16); at the time Paul wrote these words, ‘scripture’ meant the Old Testament.
+Believers should be no less interested in the history of Israel and its kings than in the history of their own country.
+Jesus was not born before the Hebrew scriptures had been put into Greek (the Septuagint translation), available for study outside Israel.
 The New Testament was written in a simple form of Greek spoken throughout the ancient Near East, to maximise its reach.

-The invention of printing by Johannes Gutenberg in the mid-15th century promoted literacy and eventually made it possible to put the Bible into the hands of Europe’s peoples in their own languages, not just Latin.
-They could now compare church practice and doctrine against scripture for themselves.
+Gutenberg’s invention of printing with moveable metal type in the mid-15th century promoted literacy and eventually let the Bible be put into the hands of Europe’s peoples in their own languages, not just Latin.
+They could then compare church practice and doctrine against scripture for themselves.
 In the 18th century, John Wesley travelled the roads of England, preaching and organising discipleship groups for those who heeded his call.
 He understood that the Bible, as the holy word of God, was for every believer, and he ensured that these discipleship groups held regular in-depth Bible study.
-The resulting movement triggered a revival that furthered poor relief during the era of industrialisation and the abolition of slavery.
+The resulting movement triggered a revival that furthered the abolition of slavery and poor relief during industrialisation.
 Until a generation ago, Sunday schools taught the Bible in English-speaking lands.
-Few church leaders today realise how little their congregations know the Bible compared to former generations, and how disempowered they are as a result.
+Not many church leaders today realise how little their congregations know the Bible compared to former generations, and how disempowered they are as a result.

 Use a reasonably popular translation that you prefer.
-You may, for instance, prefer the King James Bible for the Psalms, because they are poetry and that is the language of Shakespeare.
-For expository passages, such as Paul’s letters, you want a translation in modern English that is as simple to understand as possible but does not dumb down.
+You may, for instance, prefer the King James Bible for the Psalms, because they are poetry and that is the language of the Shakespearean era.
+For expository passages, such as Paul’s letters, you want a translation in modern English that is as simple to understand as possible without dumbing down.
 Multiple English translations of any verse are given at biblehub.com , where the original Hebrew or Greek is also stated with word-for-word translations.
 A Bible with cross-references is important, and maps and lists of the kings of Israel with dates are helpful.
-Bibles containing commentaries are best avoided, as commentators may differ.
+Bibles containing interpretative commentaries are best avoided.

 A short prayer of dedication of the session at the start and perhaps an appropriate song or hymn afterwards is enough.
 The Bible study should not gradually turn into a service with increasing numbers of songs and extended shared prayer.

-People should read in advance the passage being studied each week, and at the start of a group study it should be read out in full.
+People should read in advance the passage being studied each week, and at the start of a group study it should be read out in full by an accomplished reader.
 Learning the Bible is done in the same way as learning anything else.
 In school, pupils are expected to make notes.
 Note-taking brings about an engagement with the material that aids learning, and your notes become a permanent record that is tailored to your own way of thinking.
-Many people in the past learnt to read in order to study the Bible, so you already have a good start.
+Many people in the past learnt to read specifically to study the Bible.
 Group discussions are a vital part of Bible study.
 Getting to know scripture is not effortless, but it is infinitely rewarding.
+You cannot know the Bible too well, although it is not an end in itself; Judgement is not a Bible quiz or theology exam.
+Christian parents have a duty to bring up their children in the faith, including familiarity with scripture and prayer; the home is a religious centre in Christianity’s parent religion, Judaism.